The Ultimate Guide to Completing the CSS Profile

 Before we dive into specifics, let’s go over the similarities and differences between the CSS Profile and the FAFSA.
 For starters, both forms ask for financial information and use it to determine student aid eligibility.
 Plus, both are online forms and both are sent to the schools you choose.

-Now, let’s dive into the specifics for how to fill out the College Board CSS Profile.
+How to fill out the College Board CSS Profile

 1. Take Out Your Calendar

 Before you even start, get an idea of the submission deadlines for the schools you’re applying to.
 Hint: most deadlines are between January 1st and March 31st.